pastthepixels/InfiniteShooter/README.md

 **Recommended OS**: GNU/Linux (specifically Arch or Fedora Linux.
 Alpine Linux (Busybox/Linux) has not been tested but if there's a Godot runner it should be fine.
 Watch for audio potentially randomly clipping out on Windows 10 or higher)
 **Tested OS**: Fedora 34

-# Contributing
-TODO: Make CONTRIBUTING.md

 # Trivia
 This game was my final project for my Computing Science 10 class!
 The first ever version (before 1.0) was made ~June of 2021 and since then the game's received a lot of improvements.
 But expect more changes to come!
 You can see my port of InfiniteShooter to the Godot engine in the `godotengine-port` branch.

-## Roadmap for the future
-- [.]
-Improve gameplay (somehow)
-- [ ] Release on Steam, possibly using: https://gramps.github.io/GodotSteam
-    - [ ] Achievements handled on Steam's server side (no in-game menu makes programming easier)
-    - [ ] Up to 4 person multiplayer?

-## Known (and unfixable) issues
-- Instancing scenes for the first time can be very slow, especially on older hardware.
-This is because Godot is compiling shaders for each scene when it instances for the first time.
-There should be a fix in Godot 4.0 (but the chances of that releasing soon are as slim as HL3 releasing soon).
-All issues related to slowness should also be fixed in Godot 4.

 # Credits
 EXTERNAL ASSETS FROM FREESOUND.ORG: